 How to Register for Ping ID Mobile App

-Beginning July 21, you can register for the Ping ID mobile application from any Freddie Mac application login page.
+After implementation in August, you can register for the Ping ID mobile application from any Freddie Mac application login page.

 Select the Management Portal link and login.
 After logging in: